djc40/shell-scripting/Bash Scripting.md

 Bash can also be used to interact with files on the operating system including reading and writing to files.
 This can be especially useful to search for specific information in text files or to clean logs.

-**Reading a File**
+### Reading a File
-A common way to read in a file is to do it line by line and assign that line to a variable.
+A common way to read in a file is to do it line-by-line and assign that line to a variable.
 Here is an example of the syntax.
-Using `IFS=` before read prevents leading/trailing whitespace from being trimmed.
+Using `IFS=` before `read` prevents leading and trailing whitespace from being trimmed.
 The file being read is /path/to/txt/file and each line of the file is assigned to the variable `line` as it's read.
+The `-r` flag is commonly included as it prevents backslash escapes from being interpreted.
+This way, the file is read in as-is and its original contents are preserved.

-**Example**
+**Example:**
 ```bash
 #!/bin/bash
 input="/path/to/txt/file"